 - Enables strict type checking.

-- Sets up an alias (@) for thesrcdirectory.
+- Sets up an alias (

 Step 3: Rename Files to .tsx or .ts